David A. Flosi

-David A. Flosi is the 20th chief master sergeant of the Air Force.
+David A. Flosi is a retired senior noncommissioned officer of the United States Air Force.
+He served as the 20th chief master sergeant of the Air Force from 8 March 2024 to 8 December 2025.

 From October 2021 to February 2024, Flosi was the command chief master sergeant of Air Force Materiel Command at Wright-Patterson Air Force Base in Dayton, Ohio.

-Flosi joined the Air Force in May 1996 as a nuclear weapons specialist.
-His career includes deployments for Operation Southern Watch, Operation Iraqi Freedom, Operation Inherent Resolve, and Operation Freedom's Sentinel.
+Flosi joined the air force in May 1996 as a nuclear weapons specialist.
+His career included deployments for Operation Southern Watch, Operation Iraqi Freedom, Operation Inherent Resolve, and Operation Freedom's Sentinel.

 Education

 Flosi attended the Airman Leadership School at Spangdahlem Air Base, Germany, in 2000.
 He obtained an Associate of Applied Science in Munitions Systems Technology from the Community College of the Air Force in 2001 and a Bachelor of Science in Professional Aeronautics from Embry-Riddle Aeronautical University, Worldwide Campus, in 2003.

-In 2007, he completed the U.S. Air Force Europe Noncommissioned Officer Academy at Kapaun Air Station, Germany.
-He obtained a Master of Science in Logistics and Supply Chain Management at the Air Force Institute of Technology (AFIT), Ohio, in 2010.
+In 2007, Flosi completed the U.S. Air Force Europe Noncommissioned Officer Academy at Kapaun Air Station, Germany.
+He obtained a Master of Science in Logistics and Supply Chain Management at the Air Force Institute of Technology, Ohio, in 2010.
 The following year, he graduated from the Senior Noncommissioned Officer Academy at Maxwell AFB, Alabama.
 He holds a Professional Manager Certification from the Community College of the Air Force, which he obtained in 2013.
 In 2016, he completed Personnel Recovery Planning training at the Joint Personnel Recovery Education and Training Center, and also completed both the Senior Enlisted Joint Professional Military Education I and II programs via distance learning in 2016 and 2017, respectively.

 Additional programs include Leading Strategically at the Center for Creative Leadership in Colorado Springs, Colorado, in 2018, and the Keystone Command Senior Enlisted Leader Course at the National Defense University, Washington D.C., in the same year.
 In 2020, he participated in the USAF Enterprise Leadership Seminar at the Kenan-Flager Business School, University of North Carolina, Chapel Hill.
 In 2021, he attended the National and International Security Leadership Seminar with Alan L. Freed Associates in Washington D.C.